lokhiufung/neural_arithmetic_logic_units/README.md

 # neural_arithmetic_logic_units
-neural arithmetic logic units from deepmind
+Implementation of neural arithmetic logic units from deepmind with tensorflow (1.13) keras